microsoft/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAhead.md

 ![img](assets/TypeAhead/TypeAheadSearch.png)

-1. On any text change in the type ahead control text box we will fetch the dynamic choices from the host.
+1. On any text change in the type ahead control text box SDK will fetch the dynamic choices from the host.
-2. We will make an asynchronous call on a background thread to the host in order to fetch the dynamic choices.
+2. SDK will make an asynchronous call on a background thread to the host in order to fetch the dynamic choices.
-3. The host will resolve the request at its end or by making a call to a backend / bot and return a dynamic choices list as response.
+3. The host will resolve the request at its end or by making a call to a backend / bot.
+4. The host will return a dynamic choices list as response to the SDK.
-4. The SDK on receiving the dynamic choices will update the choices list (drop down list) of the given type ahead control on the UI thread.
+5. The SDK on receiving the dynamic choices will update the choices list (drop down list) of the given type ahead control on the UI thread.
-5. Store the ongoing request made from sdk to host to fetch dynamic options.
+6. Store the ongoing request made from sdk to host to fetch dynamic options.
 Before initiating a new request, cancel the current pending request.
 Alternately, The latest query can be stored in the type ahead control view.
 When the host sends the response for a request to fetch dynamic choices, it sends the queryText along with dynamic choices [].
 This queryText is compared against the latest query which is stored in the choice set input view.
 In case the queryText is a mis-match we do not update the choices[] in the drop down.

 ### Debounce Logic